 Cis fragility (drawing on white fragility in critical race theory) is rooted in a desire to restore and reproduce cisnormativity.
-It is a combination of lack of stamina in interrogating their conceptualizations of gender, as well as a resistance to challenging those conceptions, often react[ing] with defensiveness [and] forcing trans people to do the emotional labor of comforting the cis person in addition to educating them.
+It is a combination of lack of stamina in interrogating their conceptions of gender, as well as a resistance to challenging those conceptions, often react[ing] with defensiveness [and] forcing trans people to do the emotional labor of comforting the cis person in addition to educating them.

 Cis people exist in a social environment which validates their genders and reinforces a gender binary which corresponds to their lived experiences, giving them relative privilege to trans people.
-Cis people therefore can can exhibit a low tolerance for that which challenges their gender identities and their conceptions of gender more broadly. (from Cis Fragility)
+Cis people therefore can can exhibit a low tolerance for that which challenges their assumptions about gender and their conceptions of gender more broadly. (from Cis Fragility)

 Being a Supportive Ally